mircea-negrau/Pet-Adoption/README.md

 - [ ] Pet Cards showing distance to current user
 - [ ] Search bar
 - [X] Pet Page opening on Pet Card tap
+- [X] Pet details are neatly transitioned to their position upon tap using Hero widgets
 - [X] Manual pets refresh by pull down
 - [X] Filter by species (default is all)
 - [X] Hide filter